maxwshen/predictive-funding-challenge/README.md

 ## 📦 Data

-There are several datasets available.
-The main data we are dealing with are GitHub repositories and their dependencies.
-Additionally, we have a proxy dataset with weights derived from their relative funding amounts in the past.
+For the [mini-contest](https://huggingface.co/spaces/DeepFunding/PredictiveFundingChallengeforOpenSourceDependencies), there are several datasets available.
+The main dataset represents pairs of GitHub repositories.
+We have some weights derived from their relative funding amounts in the past.

 ## 🎯 Goal

-The goal is predicting each repository relative importance based on how open source maintainers and a jury would rank them.
+The goal is predicting the relative funding received between any 2 projects.
 For that, we need to compare each of these repos with one another and give a relative value between them, such that the total in each case adds up to 1.

 ## 📊 Evaluation

-A human jury will perform detailed analysis on randomly selected edges, providing a score between 0 and 1 for each comparison.
-Only a small fraction of predictions are actually validated by humans.
-Models that consistently align with human judgments earn higher weights.
-This creates a fast, cheap, and credibly neutral mechanism that mirrors trustworthy human judgment.

-The jury will evaluate:

-1. Replaceability: How much time has the dependency saved you?
-2. Specificity: Is the dependency specific to EVM or a general building block like aes or hashes/nobles
-3. Additionality: Is the dependency already well funded?
+*Winners* are decided based on *novelty and approach taken to predict answers for 1023 comparisons*.
+They are determined by their marginal contribution: how much better the final outcome is compared to if their submission (code or dataset) had never existed?
+Even if someone doesn't make a submission but provides a valuable dataset that all other contestants end up using, that would be rewarded.

-The models will be evaluated on how well they align with the jury's scores using Mean Squared Error (MSE).
-Answers given by the model must be self-consistent, ie. for any triple _a_,_b_,_c_, `c/a = c/b * b/a`.
+The evaluation metric is Mean Squared Error (MSE).
+The lower, the better.

+Submission weights must be self-consistent, ie. for any triple _a_,_b_,_c_, `c/a = c/b * b/a`.
 Ensure mathematical consistency in outputs given to reflect logical relationships rather than reflecting biases from the training data.

 ## 🚀 Quickstart